learn-co-students/react-using-callbacks-to-pass-information-lab-onl01-seng-pt-100619/README.md

 #### `Matrix`

-- provide a way for `Matrix` to keep track of the selected color (think state!)
+- Create state in `Matrix` to keep track of the current selected color
-- write a method that takes in a single argument of a hex color string (i.e.
+- Write a method that takes in a single argument of a hex color string (i.e.
-  '#fff') and sets the selected color to that
+  '#FFF') and sets the selected color to that
-- consider what should be done with that method once it is written.
+- Consider what should be done with that method once it is written.
 Who needs it?
   How can we get it to them?
-Use the skills you already have with React to solve this
+Use the skills you already have with React to solve this.

 #### `ColorSelector`

-- update `makeColorSwatches` to provide the `<div>`s it is rendering with _some way_ to fire off that method we wrote for Matrix (hint: consider using an event listener and controlling the argument when an event handler is fired)
+- Update `makeColorSwatches` to provide the `<div>`s it is rendering with _some way_ to fire off that method we wrote for Matrix (hint: consider using an event listener and controlling the argument when an event handler is fired)